-Ireland is a small open economy which could be adversely affected by a deterioration in UK or global economic conditions.
-Continued inflationary pressures, combined with a slowdown in economic growth and the possibility of a recession in the UK or globally, could exacerbate the recent slowdown in economic activity.
-Moreover, changes currently being negotiated at the international level in relation to corporate taxation policy, such as the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting (BEPS) that have been adopted by the Irish legislation in 2023 and UK government, and other tax measures introduced by the US government, could also result in the loss of new, and some existing, foreign direct investment.
-This may also lead to lower activity in the wider economy (for example, lower consumer spending, loss of tax revenues, etc.), slower growth in new lending and some deterioration in the quality of loan portfolios among Irish banks, including AIB (see Risk Factor 3 "The Group may be adversely affected by the budgetary and taxation policies of the Irish, UK and other governments through changes in taxation law and policy").
-No assurance can be given that the Irish economy or the Group's business, financial condition, operating results and prospects would remain immune to any such external adverse developments.
+Ireland is a small open economy which could be adversely affected by deterioration in UK or global economic conditions or an external economic shock.
+Continued inflationary pressures, combined with a slowdown in economic growth and the potential for a recession in the UK or globally, could exacerbate an already severe downturn.
+Moreover, future changes in taxation policy and other tax measures introduced by international organisations such as the OECD and/or EU and adopted by the Irish or UK Governments, could also result in the loss of new, and some existing, foreign direct investment.
+This may also lead to lower activity in the wider economy (for example, consumer spending, tax revenues, etc.), slower growth in new lending and some deterioration in the quality of loan portfolios among Irish banks, including AIB (see Risk Factor 5 "-The Group may be adversely affected by the budgetary and taxation policies of the Irish, UK and other governments through changes in taxation law and policy").
+No assurance can be given that the Irish economy or the Group's business, financial condition, operating results and prospects would remain immune to any such external deterioration or shock.